 In the interest of getting a living space quicker we decided to go with temporary countertops in the kitchen.
 On the left is Kirk's handiwork in using some used laminate pieces and filling in with a wood section made from the beautiful pine used throughout the house.
-On the right is an old interior door cut down to form a section of counter, papered with Paper Illusion to look like stone and polyurethaned to help it last for a while.
+On the right is an old interior door cut do

 This is our water boiler to provide hot water to our radiant floor, which is our backup heat, and our domestic hot water until we get our solar hot water put in.
 Above is the bathroom vanity Kirk made with the vanity top that arrived with both corners broken.
 Still waiting for another we'll go ahead and use this one temporarily if need be since the damage doesn't affect its functionality.